fdskiing/fdskiing.github.io/index.md

 {% include testimonial.html %}

-The most rewarding challenge for me is the 'Plateau' skier who has reached a point they cannot get past.
+The most rewarding challenge for me is the 'Plateau' skier who has reached a point they cannot get passed.
 I have a passion for the mountains all year round and in the summer can be found rock climbing on the crags of North Wales.